 The urban charms of New York City are incomparable.
 From its rich history to its incredible performance venues and restaurants, from Greenwich Village to Midtown, The Big Apple still draws admiration and visitors from all over the world.
 But would you want to live right in the city?
 Maybe not, since the five boroughs don’t really cater to active adult lifestyles.
 This is why living on the Jersey side is an excellent option.

 The counties closest to NYC are in Central and North Jersey, and depending on where you live, commuting into the city is very doable.
-These parts of the state are not all urbanized either.
+These parts of the state aren't all urbanized either.
 There’s abundant greenspace at places like Rahway River Park in Union County, plus plenty of golf courses throughout the region.
-Other pluses include the ease of traveling out of Newark Airport instead of the NYC airports and shopping days at fabulous malls like Bridgewater Commons and the Garden State Plaza (NJ doesn’t charge sales tax on clothing!).
+Other pluses include the ease of traveling out of Newark Airport instead of the NYC airports and shopping days at fabulous malls like Bridgewater Commons and the Garden State Plaza (NJ doesn’t charge sales tax on clothing).

 Here are some of our favorite active adult communities near New York City with homes for sale.